imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     let obj = new Object();

 This approach results in the same object as object literal notation.
+It inherits properties from `Object.prototype`.
+Since we use `Object` as a constructor function.

 ### Object.create method